bufbuild/protobuf-es/MANUAL.md

 ### Size-delimited message streams

 Protobuf-ES supports the size-delimited format for messages.
-It lets you serialize multiple messages to a stream, and parse multiple messages from a stream.
+It lets you serialize multiple messages to a stream and parse multiple messages from a stream.
 A size-delimited message is a varint size in bytes, followed by exactly that many bytes of a message serialized with the binary format.
-This implementation is compatible with the counterparts in [C++][protodelim-c++], [Java][protodelim-java], [Go][protodelim-go], and others.
+This implementation is compatible with its counterparts in [C++][protodelim-c++], [Java][protodelim-java], [Go][protodelim-go], and other languages.

 Serialize size-delimited messages with `sizeDelimitedEncode`: